 I know my neighborhood party will have grills and hot dogs and some games for the kids, but each party is a little bit different.
 Some are small affairs with a handful of neighbors potlucking, while others occupy the better part of a city park.
 Thinking of planning your own party?
 The Office of Neighborhood Involvement in Portland has a variety of National Night Out party planning resources to help you get started that should assist planning for everything from a small potluck picnic with chalk out for the kids to a big bash with a live band that shuts down the street.
 There is a brief National Night Out page for Gresham and a National Night Out page for Fairview, each with a contact person for more information.
 The message from the experts is to start early--it's not too early to plan for next year!

 The official date of National Night Out is the first Tuesday in August, but there are so many parties happening in Multnomah County, they can't all take place on the same day.
 The City of Portland compiles a list of parties submitted to them for publicizing.
-Check out the Find a party link (coming soon!) to find events in Portland.
 In Gresham, call 503-618-2567 to find out where there's a party near you and in Troutdale call 503-665-6129.
 Learn more about Fairview's party on their National Night Out web page.

 We've compiled a list of books to get you planning your party, meeting your neighbors and thinking about community.
 See our picks for National Night Out celebrations.

 You might see your Library at a National Night Out party.
 We can't hit all the parties (we'd be so tired!), but where you see us, you can guarantee that we'll be talking about all the great books, services, and resources the Library can provide to you.
-When we learn which parties we're attending, we'll list them here.
+Below is a list of neighborhood parties and which location's staff will be attending.
+Come say hi!